DIMO-Network/sacd/README.md

         * `initialPayment`: The initial payment amount.
         * `paymentMethod`: The method of payment (e.g., "direct transfer").
 * `purpose`: A description of what the payment is for (e.g., "Subscription service for vehicle data").
-* `attachments`: An array of documents related to the payment agreement, each with a name, description, contentType, and uri (e.g., for a service agreement or payment schedule).
+* `attachments`: An array of documents related to the payment agreement (e.g., for a service agreement or payment schedule).
-* `signatures`: An array of signatures from the involved parties, including the signer's address, the signature itself, and a timestamp.

 This documentation should provide a foundational understanding of the SACD JSON format and its usage for defining payment and permission agreements within the DIMO ecosystem.
 More complex agreements may include additional fields within the agreement section or utilize the extensions field for specific requirements.